katrinasuherman/HealthyRecipeAnalysis/README.md

 ></iframe>

 The observed statistic of 51.4524 is indicated by the red vertical line on the graph.
-Since the p_value that we found (0.136) is > 0.05 which is the significance level that we set, we fail to reject the null hypothesis. **The missingness of `'rating'` does not depend on the cooking time (`'minutes'`)**, which is proportion of saturated fat in the recipe.
+Since the p-value that we found (0.136) is > 0.05 which is the significance level that we set, we fail to reject the null hypothesis. **The missingness of `'rating'` does not depend on the cooking time (`'minutes'`)**, which is proportion of saturated fat in the recipe.

 # Hypothesis Testing
 Back to our main research question, which is to investigate if **Recipes Tagged as “Healthy” Tend to Have Significantly Lower Proportion for Saturated Fat or Sugar Compared to Recipes Without this Tag?**